microsoft/WhatTheHack/999-SAPonAzure/Coach/05-PowerApps.md

 - ![Sample screen](Images/Challenge5-SampleApplicationScreen.png)
 - Create collection object to store loaded material list from SAP while this application is loading.
 Click on screen, select onvisible propery and connect it to power automate (flow) named "Get_SAP_Materiallist".
 To do this, click on menu item Action select power automate.
 Now select the flow `Get_SAP_Materiallist`.
 - ![Conecting flow from application](Images/Challenge5-Screen8.png)
 - Adjust the onvisible property of screen as shown in below screenshot.
 Below Screen shot has different flow name, please ignore it and use correct flow name.
-Screenshot is given to show the property "OnVisible" and collection object "QueryResults".
+Screenshot is given to show the property `OnVisible` and collection object `QueryResults`.
 - ![Conecting flow from application](Images/Challenge5-Screen9.png)
 - Insert vertical gallery and connect it to collection object "QueryResults", which was pre-loaded while screen is being loaded.
 - ![Conecting flow from application](Images/Challenge5-Screen10.png)